idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/numerical/fvm_overview.md

 ## Approximating the Reaction and Source Terms

-For a finite volume variable, there is only one quadrature point and it is the cell/face centroid.
+For a finite volume variable, there is only one quadrature point and it is the cell centroid.
+This form is very similar to the one used in the FEM routines (We always use a test function of 1!).

 !listing framework/src/fvkernels/FVReaction.C re=ADReal\sFVReaction::computeQpResidual.*?^}